zushenyan/Predefined-Color-Picker/README.md

 Works on all **the latest** desktop browsers and mobile devices.

 This version is written in Flux and React, however, I didn't tight up Flux with React directly, instead, I separated View in Flux more further.
-By using Template in View as an adapter, UI is now switchable during runtime as long as it conforms Template's interface.
+By using Template in View as an adapter, UI is switchable during runtime as long as it conforms Template's interface.

-There is a version of PCP written in traditional MVC.
-Look [here](https://github.com/zushenyan/Predefined-Color-Picker/tree/master).
+Previous version is written in MVC(or MV*) structure, and most features remain the same.
+Check it [here](https://github.com/zushenyan/Predefined-Color-Picker/tree/v0.2.0);

 ## Tools
 * JS